 Your breastfed baby may have a lower risk for developing:

 - Tooth decay

 - Form a unique bond between yourself and your baby

 - Delay starting your menstrual periods

-- Lower your risk for diseases, such as breast and certain ovarian cancers, osteoporosis, heart disease, and obesity
+- Lower your risk for diseases, such as type 2 diabetes, breast and certain ovarian cancers, osteoporosis, heart disease, and obesity

 Breastfeeding can Save you Time and Money